 When a search is done there may be many search results.
-In order to find the most relevant program for your needs, you can use Filters to narrow their results by cost, language, personal attributes, how you contact the organization and more.
+In order to find the most relevant program for your needs, you can use Filters to narrow the results by cost, language, personal attributes, how you can contact the organization and more.
 By using these filters, you can more quickly find the right program for you.

 How it Works

 Once a search is performed, information about the programs in the search results is pulled into filters to allow you to narrow their search results.
 This information is pulled in dynamically, meaning at least one program in the search results will match that filter.